Adrian Belew: Talking Heads, GaGa and the Tom Tom Club (1979–1982)

-In 1980, Belew formed a new band, GaGa (based in Urbana, Illinois, where he resided at the time), for which he served as the singer, guitarist and primary songwriter (as well as, via backing tapes, the drummer).
-By now a frequent visitor to New York City, Belew had also become friends with the up-and-coming new wave/art-rock band Talking Heads.
-Invited to join the band onstage for performances of their signature song "Psycho Killer," Belew impressed them with his wild and unorthodox guitar soloing and became an occasional guest performer at live concerts.
+In 1980, Belew formed a new band, GaGa, for which he served as the singer, guitarist, drummer, and primary songwriter.
+By now a frequent visitor to New York City, Belew had also befriended the New York-based new wave band Talking Heads.
+After being invited to join the band onstage for a performance of "Psycho Killer", he became an occasional guest performer at their concerts.
 Around this time, Belew also met King Crimson guitarist Robert Fripp at a Steve Reich concert.
-In July of that year, GaGa was invited to open several New York City-area concerts for Fripp's band, the League of Gentlemen.
+In July of that year, GaGa was invited to open several New York City-area concerts for Fripp's band the League of Gentlemen.

-At the same time, Belew had been tapped by Talking Heads and their producer Brian Eno (with whom he'd worked on Lodger) to add guitar solos to several tracks on the Remain in Light album.
-He was subsequently added to the expanded nine-piece Talking Heads live band for tours in late 1980 and early 1981.
-These concerts were documented in the DVD Live in Roma and in the second half of the band's 1982 live album, The Name of This Band is Talking Heads.
-Belew's involvement with Talking Heads extended to playing on the band's spin-off projects.
-He played on keyboard player/guitarist Jerry Harrison's debut album, The Red and the Black, and on several tracks on David Byrne's soundtrack to the Twyla Tharp dance piece, The Catherine Wheel (with his guitar noises credited, amongst other things, as "beasts").
+Talking Heads and Brian Eno subsequently hired Belew to add guitar solos to several tracks on their 1980 album Remain in Light.
+He then joined an expanded nine-piece Talking Heads live band which toured in 1980 and 1981.
+These concerts were documented on the second disc of the band's 1982 live double album The Name of This Band Is Talking Heads.
+Belew also played on Talking Heads member Jerry Harrison's solo album The Red and the Black and frontman David Byrne's The Catherine Wheel.